rakshithShetty/A4NT-author-masking/README.md

 * [Gender translator](https://datasets.d2.mpi-inf.mpg.de/rakshith/a4nt_usenix/translate_models/gender_translator.pth.tar)
 * [Speech translator](https://datasets.d2.mpi-inf.mpg.de/rakshith/a4nt_usenix/translate_models/speechObamaAndTrump_translator.pth.tar) for Obama to Trump and vice-versa.

+# Usage instructions
+Code is written in python 2.7 and uses pytorch 3.x library.

+More instructions coming soon

 # Bibtex
 If you find this code useful in your work, please cite the paper.
 ```